 You can roll them in granulated sugar or powdered sugar according to preference.

 - Maintain the temperature: Keep the oil between 325°F and 350°F for best results.
 Hotter oil browns the outside too quickly, while cooler oil makes the donuts greasy.
-Be sure to use a thermometer and let the oil return to temperature between batches.
+Use an instant-read thermometer and let the oil return to temperature between batches.

-- Set up in advance: Frying with hot oil can be stressful, so it's helpful to prepare everything before you start.
-While the donuts are in their second proof, set out your thermometer, cooling racks lined with paper towels, a bowl of sugar for rolling, and a plate to rest your frying spoon between batches.
-Having everything ready keeps you organized and safe around the hot oil.
+- Set up in advance: While the donuts are in their second proof, set out your thermometer, cooling racks lined with paper towels, a bowl of sugar for rolling, and a plate to rest your frying spoon between batches.
+Trust me, you'll be glad you did!

 Slowly pull the piping bag out of the donut, leaving a little blob of cream showing.